6 Ways You Can Help New Construction Buyers

 4. Negotiate, negotiate, negotiate.

-New homes typically come with a set price tag — as well as add-on fees for various upgrades and customizations.
+New homes typically come with a base price — as well as add-on fees for various upgrades and customizations.
 Still, that doesn’t mean builders won’t budge.
 In many cases, they’ll negotiate just as much as a traditional home seller would — especially if the market’s slow or the build has been delayed.

 Many builders also run specials, so be sure and do your research, too.
 They often have specials for certain holidays, almost-finished communities, using their in-house title company, and more.
 These can all help your clients snag a great deal.